-- Deep Sea fish with a charter boat from Carolina Beach or Wrightsville Beach.
+- Deep-sea fishing with a charter boat from Carolina Beach or Wrightsville Beach.

-- Cast a line off of Carolina Beach, Kure Beach, or Johnny Mercer Pier.
+- Cast a line off Carolina Beach, Kure Beach, or Johnny Mercer Pier.

-- North Regional Park, Castle Hayne: This course is on the PDGA and it’s the best course in the area.
-It has 18 holes and a number of challenging par 4 and 5 holes.
-It’s prone to mud when there is fresh rain, but it’s wonderful on a cool day.
+- North Regional Park, Castle Hayne: This course is on the PDGA, and it’s the best course in the area.
+It has 18 holes and many challenging par 4 and 5 holes.
+It’s prone to mud when there is fresh rain, but it’s terrific on a chilly day.

 - Joe Eakes Park, Kure Beach: This is my favorite course because it’s a full 18 holes and has a few challenging holes.
 What makes it the best for me is it’s all in a coastal forest with sand fairways.
 The weather is reliable with plenty of water close by, but it also gets windy!

 - Arrowhead Park: 18 hole par three disc golf course.
 There are plenty of hills that make for fun elevation changes and it’s in a beautiful little park.

 - Good Hops Brewing, Carolina Beach: This is the most straightforward course with all of the holes at par 3.
 It’s also on the brewery’s property so you can legally pick up a craft beer inside and play while drinking.
 AWESOME!